ImperialCollegeLondon/RCS_UserSupport_public/docs/index.md

 [check HPC Services Status](/Service_Status.md) - do this frequently and surely before submitting important jobs to avoid issues and frustration.

-book a [RCS CLINICS appointment](/RCS_admchorz/about_HPC_clinics.md) with a member of the Team for a one-to-one Support chat
+book a [RCS CLINICS appointment](/about_HPC_clinics.md) with a member of the Team for a one-to-one Support chat

 How to Enroll for [starters or new users](/RCS_admchorz/HPC_newstarter.md)

+Please always refer back to the [RCS Main page](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/rcs/) for more info and updates.
 ---
-You may always want to refer to the [RCS Main page](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/rcs/) for more info and updates.

-#### HPC Basic Topics:
+## HPC Basic Topics

 [How to connect to the HPC Services](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/rcs/support/getting-started/using-ssh/)